-As an assistant professor of education and core faculty in the Middle and High School programs in the Graduate School of Education, I help prepare the next generation of secondary school teachers to engage their students in learning, finding more effective alternatives to traditional lecture-based, skill-and-drill pedagogy.
+As an associate professor of education and core faculty in the Middle and High School programs in the Graduate School of Education, I help prepare the next generation of secondary school teachers to engage their students in learning, finding more effective alternatives to traditional lecture-based, skill-and-drill pedagogy.

 I have taught high school humanities for 17 years, and have had the privilege to work in suburban, urban, and international teaching and learning environments.
 My dissertation, A study of the effects of peace education on academic achievement in an urban middle school, exemplifies my research focus: looking at ways in which student-centered, interdisciplinary, project based learning can aid both student learning and student socio-emotional well-being.